-ARTES 7 (EDRS) is a specific element dedicated to the development and implementation of the European Data Relay System (EDRS).
+ARTES 7 EDRS is dedicated to the development and implementation of the European Data Relay System (EDRS).

-Data relay satellites are satellites placed in geostationary orbit to relay information to/from non-geostationary satellites, spacecraft, other vehicles and fixed Earth stations, which otherwise are not able to permanently transmit/receive data.
+Data relay satellites are placed in geostationary orbit to relay information to and from non-geostationary satellites, spacecraft, other vehicles, and fixed Earth stations that otherwise are not able to permanently transmit/receive data.

-EDRS is an independent, European satellite system that reduces time delays in the transmission of large data quantities.
-To add to Europe’s independence, the European Data Relay System will fill the gap of an independent European telecom network that is fast, reliable and seamless, thereby enhancing Europe's self-reliance.
+EDRS will be an independent European satellite system that reduces time delays in the transmission of large quantities of data.
+It will contribute to a telecom network that is fast, reliable and seamless, thereby enhancing Europe's self-reliance.
 The EDRS will make on-demand data available at the right place at the right time.

 Why is it needed now?

 Despite the present telecommunication capabilities, there are still a number of limitations that delay the delivery of time-critical data to users.
-With the implementation of the joint European Commission/ESA Global Monitoring for Environment and Security programme, it is estimated that European space telecommunication infrastructure will need to transmit 6 terabytes of data every day from space to ground.
+With the implementation of the joint ESA/European Commission Copernicus programme, it is estimated that European space telecommunication infrastructure will need to transmit 6 terabytes of data every day from space to ground.

-Our present telecom infrastructure is challenged to deliver such large data quantities within short delays, and conventional means of communication may not be sufficient to satisfy the quality of service required by users of Earth observation data.
+Our present telecom infrastructure is challenged to deliver such large data quantities without significant delays, and conventional means of communication may not be sufficient to satisfy the quality of service required by users of Earth observation data.
 In addition, Europe currently relies on the availability of non-European ground station antennas to receive data from Earth observation satellites.
-This poses a potential threat to the strategic independence of Europe, as these crucial space assets effectively may not be under European control.
-EDRS offers a solution to these challenges.
+This poses a potential threat to the strategic independence of Europe, as these crucial space assets may effectively not be under European control.
+EDRS offers a solution to these issues.

 How will it be done?

-The EDRS infrastructure will consist of two geostationary payloads, a ground system consisting of a satellite control centre (SCC), a mission operations centre (MOC), a feeder link ground station (FLGS) and data ground stations (UGS).
+The EDRS infrastructure will consist of two geostationary payloads, a ground system consisting of a satellite control centre, a mission operations centre, a payload control center, and a dedicated network of ground station antennas.

-User data will be transmitted from LEO user satellites to either of the EDRS payloads and relayed to the FLGS and/or the DGS on the ground, from where it will be made available to the users’ sites.
+User data will be transmitted from low earth orbit satellites to either of the EDRS payloads and relayed to the feeder link and data ground stations, from where it will be made available to users.

-The second EDRS payload, also comprising of an optical inter-satellite link, will be a hosted on a satellite under development on the basis of the SmallGEO platform, which began as a public private partnership (PPP) scheme between OHB (DE) and ESA.
-ESA activities regarding SmallGEO fall under element 11 of the ARTES programme.
+The second EDRS payload, EDRS-C, also comprising of an optical inter-satellite link, will be a hosted on a satellite under development on the basis of the SmallGEO platform, which began as a public private partnership (PPP) scheme between OHB (DE) and ESA as part of the ARTES programme.
 OHB anticipates launching the satellite in 2016.
 Its orbital position will be 31 degrees East.

 Avanti and ESA previously worked together to launch the Hylas-1 satellite in 2010.
-Hylas-3 includes a steerable multibeam antenna to provide communications for institutional and international customers and is completely independent of EDRS.
+Hylas-3 includes a steerable multibeam antenna to provide communications for institutional and commercial Avanti customers independent of EDRS.

 Who will implement it?

-In order to achieve a cost efficient EDRS programme and minimise ESA investment and operation costs, EDRS is being implemented as a Public Private Partnership (PPP) through element 7 of ESA’s ARTES programme.
+In order to achieve a cost efficient EDRS programme and minimise ESA investment and operation costs, EDRS is being implemented as a Public Private Partnership (PPP) through ESA’s ARTES programme.

-Astrium GmbH, BU Services has been selected as prime contractor through a competitive tender issued in 2010 and will carry the overall responsibility for the implementation of the space segment including launch, as well as the ground segment.
+Airbus Defense and Space (formerly Astrium) (D) is serving as prime contractor.
+It won a competitive tender issued in 2010 and will carry the overall responsibility for the implementation of the space segment (including launch) as well as the ground segment.